lhotanok/similar-fashion-finder/README.md

 The application uses 2 databases internally:

 - **MongoDB** for rich product data
-- **MySQL** for image hashes
+- **H2 Database** for image hashes (used internally by [JImageHash](https://github.com/KilianB/JImageHash) library)

-Both databases can be easily configured using Docker Compose tool.
-Just run the following command from `app` directory:
+Mongo database will be configured with Docker Compose.
+Simply run the following command from `app` directory:

 `docker-compose up -d`

-This command will run Docker Compose in a detached mode and it will set up MongoDB, MySQL and their corresponding web interfaces Mongo Express and phpMyAdmin.
-Web interfaces will be accessible on their default locations and ports:
+This command will run Docker Compose in a detached mode and it will set up MongoDB and its corresponding web interface Mongo Express.
+Web interface will be accessible on its default location and port:

 - Mongo Express
   - Database `products`: `http://localhost:8081/mongo-express/db/products/`
-- phpMyAdmin
-  - `http://localhost:8080/` with username `root` and password `admin`
+  - Default credentials: `admin` username, `admin` password

 ### Backend